dernapo/RepData_PeerAssessment1/PA1_template.md

 ## 6 2012-10-06    15420
 ```

-Now we prepae the histogram of the total number of steps taken each day:
+Now we prepare the histogram of the total number of steps taken each day:
 (we adjust the bindwith to 1.000 steps)